-In order of appearance: Jeff Renz, Maylinn Smith, Dean and Professor Irma Russell, Andrew King-Ries and Michelle Bryan Mudd
+In order of appearance: Jeff Renz, Maylinn Smith, Professor Irma Russell, Andrew King-Ries and Michelle Bryan Mudd

 The clinic requirement reinforces our goal of preparing graduates for the practice of law.
 All third-year students practice in a public interest setting, either in an "in-house" clinic at the law school or under the supervision of an attorney in the community.
 Students apply the skills and knowledge learned during the first two years of law school to a practice setting where students are challenged to identify and resolve ethical and professionalism issues in practice.